-7.1.1 TSF TEST Test Interface
+7.1.1 TSF_TEST Test Interface

-- Test Mode (TME) - Serial Number Registers Write - Test Mode Disable (User Mode) - Package Mode (PME) - The TOE has two engineering test modes Test Mode (TME) and Package Mode (PME). - 138 Test Mode Entry: TME is protected by a Test mode entry condition and is only accessible to authenticated test engineers. - 139 Serial Number Register Write: In test mode it is possible to store prepersonalisation data etc, also the serial number information is written at this time. - 140 Test Mode Disable: TME is permanently disabled by wafer saw. - Package Mode Entry: The TOE also offers another test mode called Package Mode (PME), this is considered as a subset of TME, it does not offer the full access to the various memories, as is allowed in TME.
-On entry into Package mode a full NVM erase is performed, to further protect any sensitive data stored in the TOE.
-PME is protected by entry conditions.
+- Test Mode (TME) - Serial Number Registers Write - Test Mode Disable (User Mode) - Package Mode (PME) - 137 The TOE has two engineering test modes Test Mode (TME) and Package Mode (PME). - 138 Test Mode Entry: TME is protected by a Test mode entry condition and is only accessible to authenticated test engineers. - 139 Serial Number Register Write: In test mode it is possible to store pre-personalisation data etc. also the serial number information is written at this time. - 140 Test Mode Disable: TME is permanently disabled by wafer saw. - Secure Return Test: The TOE also offers another test mode called Secure Return Test (SRT), this is considered as a subset of TME, it does not offer the full access as is allowed in TME.
+On entry into Secure Return Test a full NVM erase is performed, to further protect any sensitive data stored in the TOE.
+SRT is protected by entry conditions.